-There is increased liquidity risk as a result of the COVID-19 health pandemic, as there is risk that Association may be unable to collect from members.
+There is increased liquidity risk as a result of the COVID-19 health pandemic.
 The Association will continue to monitor its cash flow and pro-actively communicate with all parties to mitigate this risk and anticipates no significant issues and that its cash reserves will adequately minimize liquidity risk.